andruschak/openai-gym-retro/README.md

 ***

-# part x. throwing some machine learning into the mix with NEAT
+# part x. toss some machine learning into the mix

 Now that we have our environment working as expected, its time to add in the machine learning component.